 - Hold a valid, Class 5 Drivers License that is no longer a graduated license

-Contact Great Plains College to register for the mandatory 47-hour classroom portion of SGI’s MELT (Mandatory Entry Level Training) program.
-There will be a mandatory orientation for the Distance Learning program to be held prior to the course start date.
-Student's will be contacted via email with the details and Zoom link.
-This is to ensure that there is an opportunity to troubleshoot any technical issues, and will allow students a final opportunity to withdraw from the class in the event of severe connectivity issues or technical difficulties that cannot be resolved.
-We have dates scheduled but can also work with you to customize training dates if you have larger groups of (5 or more) students to send.
+Contact Great Plains College to register for the 47-hour classroom portion of SGI’s Mandatory Entry Level Training(MELT) program.
+There is a mandatory orientation for the distance learning program to be held prior to the course start date.
+Students will be contacted via email with the details and a Zoom link.
+This is to ensure that there is an opportunity to troubleshoot any technical issues, and will allow a final opportunity to withdraw from the class in the event of severe connectivity issues or technical difficulties that cannot be resolved.
+We have dates scheduled but can also work with you to customize training dates if you have larger groups of 5 or more students to send.

 - seizure disorders